Our Residential Care facilities reopen to fully vaccinated visitors from Monday, October 11. Please see details below.

 - The nearest COVID-19 testing centre is at Prince of Wales Hospital, Randwick, via the Avoca Street entrance.
 For a full list of testing locations, visit: https://preview.nsw.gov.au/covid-19/how-to-protect-yourself-and-others/clinics

-- Residents who have visited any local, interstate or overseas areas of concern named by NSW Health, please inform us immediately.
+- Residents who have visited any NSW, Interstate or Overseas case locations identified by NSW Health (on their website or notified directly) please inform us immediately.
 Do not use the Club Lounge or other common indoor areas and follow all NSW Health directions regarding self-isolation and testing.
-The list is updated regularly here: https://www.nsw.gov.au/covid-19/latest-news-and-updates.

-Our M by Montefiore retirement living Display Suite and Display Apartment are open by private appointment only to ensure safe social distancing.
-If you are in a vulnerable group and are isolating at home, please contact us to enquire about a virtual tour.
+Our M by Montefiore retirement living Display Suite and Display Apartment are open by private appointment only to ensure safe distancing.
+If you are in a vulnerable group and would prefer a virtual tour, please contact us.
 All visitors should follow the latest NSW Government guidelines on mask-wearing in the community.
 If you are unwell or have visited a known COVID-19 hotspot, please reschedule your appointment and follow all NSW Health guidelines regarding testing and self-isolation.

-The Burger Centre is now open for social support, carer respite and wellness programs, following COVID-safe guidelines.
+The Burger Centre is closed for in-person programs due to the current NSW Government lockdown.
 The centre continues to offer remote video sessions via Zoom and remote engagement via phone to clients and families as needed.
 The Dance for Parkinson’s program continues online and is open to all.
-The Burger Centre team is available by phone on 02 8345 9147 and email email@example.com.
+The Burger Centre team is available by phone on 02 8345 9147 and email email@example.com